4D Millimeter-Wave Radar in Autonomous Driving: A Survey: Background of 4D mmWave Radars

-However, the practicability of retro-reflectors in real scenarios is limited.
-In recent years, some researchers have designed calibration methods for 4D mmWave radars that do not require specially placed retro-reflectors.
-Instead, radar motion measurement is utilized to conduct calibration for radars \cite{baoMotionBasedOnline2020} or radar-camera pairs \cite{wiseContinuousTimeApproach3D2021}.
-The convenience of these methods is guaranteed, but verification in extreme weather conditions still needs to be implemented.
+However, the practicability of corner reflectors in real-world scenarios is limited.
+Recent research has proposed calibration methods for 4D mmWave radars that avoid the need for specially placed corner reflectors, instead utilizing radar motion measurement to conduct online calibration for radars \cite{baoMotionBasedOnline2020} or radar-camera pairs \cite{wiseContinuousTimeApproach3D2021}.
+While these methods offer convenience, their efficacy under extreme weather conditions remains to be validated.

+In light of the similar data structures of 4D mmWave radars and LiDARs, modifying conventional LiDAR-to-camera calibration methods \cite{dhallLiDARcameraCalibrationUsing2017} \cite{pusztaiAccurateCalibrationLiDARcamera2017} is a promising avenue.
+Nevertheless, to address online joint calibration in extreme weather conditions, especially in the situation where LiDAR and camera have lousy performance, the potential of learning-based methods \cite{schollerTargetlessRotationalAutoCalibration2019} warrants further exploration.